LarsK1/hass_solvis_control/README.md

    - Verify that the correct IP address and port number are set in the integration.
    - Test the network connection (e.g., using `ping`).
    - Check firewall or router settings for potential blocks.
+   - Restart the Solvis device by turning it off using the main switch.
+Wait at least 30 seconds before turning it back on.

 </details>